 Location of Changu Lake

-runs past the edge of the lake towards the north.
+Changu Lake is located on the Gangtok-Nathula highway, about 40 kilometres from Gangtok, the capital city of Sikkim.
+The road to Nathu La runs past the edge of the lake towards the north.
 It is also near to the Indo-Chinese border crossing.

 Etymology of Changu Lake

-terms tso, meaning lake and mgo meaning head, literally referred as the source of water.
+Also known as Tsomgo Lake, it is a concoction of Bhutia terms ‘tso’, meaning lake and ‘mgo’ meaning head, literally referred as the source of water.
 The lake is the source of the Lungtse Chu River.

 Scenic Appeal of Changu Lake

-Religious Relevance of Changu Lake
+Religious Significance of Changu Lake

 Changu Lake is associated with many myths and legends and is considered sacred by the Sikkimese people.
-Legend has it that the lakes different colours in different seasons were reference points for the Buddhist monks or lamas in foretelling the future.
+Legend has it that the lake’s different colours in different seasons were reference points for the Buddhist monks or lamas in foretelling the future.
 If it had a dark shade, the future was predicted to be gloomy.

-temple at lakeside, where devotees pay homage and offer prayers.
-The Jhakris or faith healers of Sikkim assemble here on Guru Purnima, coinciding with the Raksha Bandhan festival, to offer prayers and derive benefit from the lakes healing waters.
+There is a small Lord Shiva temple at lakeside, where devotees pay homage and offer prayers.
+The ‘Jhakris’ or faith healers of Sikkim assemble here on Guru Purnima, coinciding with the Raksha Bandhan festival, to offer prayers and derive benefit from the lake’s healing waters.

-Best Season to visit Changu Lake
+Best Time to Visit Changu Lake